What is your Team’s Personality?

 Once your team has completed your chosen personality assessment, take a look at each element collectively.
 What elements are represented the most?
 Which are the least represented?
 Then look at how that translates into daily life for your team.
 What have they been praised for recently?
 And what critical feedback have they received?
 If that lines up with your team profile, you can then start working with those insights to increase the performance of your team.

 To learn more, visit the Truity at Work Platform to access our easy-to-use, all-in-one team personality tests.
-To dig DEEP into what's working in your team’s personality breakdown and what's not, click to book a virtual workshop with an expert trainer.

 Samantha Mackay